Types of Raft Foundations – Advantages and features

 • Used when the proposed structure includes basements.

-Raft foundations are appropriate for basement buildings where the foundation slabs will be subjected to direct live loads depending on the utility of the building.
-Raft foundations are a better choice because excavations can be finished with the aid of light excavators in areas with poor soil conditions and limited access to heavy excavation equipment.
+Designers use raft foundations for basement buildings where live loads directly act on the foundation slabs, depending on the building’s utility.
+They prefer mat foundations because light excavators can complete excavations in areas with poor soil conditions and limited access to heavy excavation equipment.

 Types of Raft foundations

-The types of raft foundations are chosen based on a variety of factors, including bearing capacity, applications, cost-effectiveness, and so forth.
-Raft foundations are broadly categorized as follows.
+Engineers choose the types of raft foundations based on various factors, including bearing capacity, applications, cost-effectiveness, and more.
+They broadly categorize raft foundations as follows.

 • Solid Slab Raft Foundation